 So, without any further ado, here are the top large litter boxes designed especially for bigger breeds, multi-cat households, or fussy felines who will only do their business if they have loads of space.

-1. Petmate Clean Step Litter Dome (My Top Pick)
+1. Petmate Clean Step Litter Dome (Best Overall Product)

 The litter box that came up top in every category was the Petmate Clean Step Litter Dome.
-Firstly, this extra large covered litter box is big.
+Firstly, this covered litter box is big.
 Really big!
 In fact, it is 50% larger than regular litter trays making it perfect for big breeds or multi-cat households.

-The only downside is I would not suggest buying this litter box if you have a small dog – my friend brought his chihuahuas with him when visiting and they loved climbing in and out of this litter box.
-Heaps of fun for them, but not ideal for me or for my kitty who has just had strangers digging up her bathroom!
+The only downside is that I would not suggest buying this litter box if you have a small dog – my friend brought his chihuahuas with him when visiting, and they loved climbing in and out of it.
+Heaps of fun for them, but not ideal for my kitty, who has just had strangers digging up her bathroom, or for me!

-Other than size, the dome shape of the litter box also helps keep nasty odors inside, further helped by the built-in charcoal filter, all while providing my large cat with some privacy while she does her thing.
-The high sides also kept mess to a minimum, and the ramp inside helped reduce the litter tracking around my home.
+Other than size, the dome shape of the litter box also helps keep nasty odors inside, further aided by the built-in charcoal filter, all while providing my large cat with some privacy while she does her thing.
+The high sides also kept mess to a minimum, and the ramp inside helped reduce the litter tracked around my home.

 For large elderly cats, this box is also ideal as the ramp provides an easy way for them to enter the litter tray without having to jump inside.
-If you have a large elderly cat, this is the ideal box.
+So, if you have a large elderly cat, this is the ideal box.

-What’s more, I love how easy this box is to clean.
+What’s more, I love how easy this cat litter box is to clean.
 The circular shape means there are no nooks and crannies that are difficult to get into, and the top half easily unclips in one so I can empty the tray.
-The plastic wipes clean easily, and the design comes in three different colors, ideal for any home.
+Plastic wipes clean it easily, and the design comes in three different colors, ideal for any home.

 - 50% bigger than most cat litter trays

 - Large enough for the biggest cat breeds

-- Ramp entrance make it ideal for senior or arthritic cats
+- Ramp entrance makes it ideal for senior or arthritic cats

 - Dome shape and charcoal filter minimize smells